dondi/GRNsight/database/expression-database/README.md

 All scripts live within the subdirectory `scripts`.

 Any source files required to run the scripts live within the subdirectory `source-files`.
-As source files may be large, **you must create this directory yourself and add any source files you need to use there**.
+As source files may be large, **you must create this directory yourself on your local machine and add any source files you need to use there**.

 All generated results of the scripts live in the subdirectory `script-results`.
 Currently, all scripts that generate code create the directory if it does not currently exist.
 When adding a new script that generates code, the best practice is to create the script-results directory and any subdirectories if they do not exist, to prevent errors and snafus in recently cloned repositories.